rune/rune/docs/docs/advanced/real-time-games.md

 Rune.initClient({ onChange })
 ```

 There might be game-specific scenarios, where the game will want to immediately move the other players' positions without interpolating.
 For instance, when a point is scored in Paddle, the player positions should be reset immediately without interpolation.
-The game can do this by calling `moveToDestination()` on the interpolator:
+The game can do this by calling `moveTo()` on the interpolator:

 ```javascript
 // ... (code from previous example)